 Step 2: Install SIF

-Run the following scripts
+Run the following scripts in Powershell as administrator.

 Register-PSRepository -Name SitecoreGallery -SourceLocation https://sitecore.myget.org/F/sc-powershell/api/v2;